Valey/QuranTranslationParser/README.md

 QuranTranslationParser
 ======================

-It's utility for parsing translations of the Quran for QuranAndroid project.
+This is utility for parsing translations of the Quran for QuranAndroid project (https://github.com/quran/quran_android).

+This project use http://beta.quran.com/ for parsing data.